phuockhanhle/iqs-digikam/README.md

   - Label of NIMA is list a from 0 -> 9, how to express this type of label
     - this kind of label is used to represent the distribution of human idea on an image, hence, reduce the effect of imbalance data
     - If we can combine various dataset, the problem of imbalance data would be resout, so, dont need to follow NIMA label format

+One of the main question is how to evaluate the generalisation of the model.
+Using one dataset makes us fall to the imbalance of that data.
+But combing various dataset causes the problem of balancing the properties of all dataset.
+At last, we can present the dataset on separated datasets, but using a good metric.
+Metric like MSE or F1 score will get the problem of scale between different dataset.
+Hence, I propose using Pearson Correlation score.

+As the model will serve as a classification of 3 class, in digiKam, I decided to have a metric of 3 class classification [0 1 2] represent bad, normal and good image.
+The question is how to separate them reasonably.